 See "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Cash Flows Summary" for a discussion of our capital expenditures.
+Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Cash Flows Summary" for a discussion of our capital expenditures, "-D. Property, plant, and Equipment" for a discussion of classification of our battery packs and related battery cells and "Item 18 Financial Statement-Note 9.
+Investments Accounted for Using Equity Method" for a disclosure regarding capital invested in other companies.